 Hormone Pellet Therapy places small, time-released pellets of bio-identical hormones in the fat under your skin to be absorbed.
 The hormones in the pellets are bio-identical, meaning it is the exact molecular match of the human hormone.
 The process is quick and painless, like having your blood drawn.
 A small amount of local anesthesia is used to numb the skin before a small tube pushes the pellet into place, and is easily performed in the office.

-The pellets are derived from natural plant sources and dissolve completely over a three to six month period in order to replicate the body's optimal hormonal levels.
-A compounding pharmacy, following strict federal guidelines, compresses, heats and sterilizes testosterone powder to make the pellets.
-Once placed in the fatty tissue underneath the skin, the rice-sized pellets most closely mimic the actions of healthy ovaries and testicles with regards to testosterone release into the bloodstream.
+The pellets are derived from natural plant sources and dissolve completely over a three to six month period in order to replicate the body’s optimal hormonal levels.
+A compounding pharmacy, following strict federal guidelines, compresses, heats and sterilizes hormone powder to make the pellets.
+Once placed in the fatty tissue underneath the skin, the pill-sized pellets most closely mimic the actions of healthy ovaries and testicles with regards to testosterone release into the bloodstream.

 Because the pellets contain only ingredients naturally found in the human body, Pellet Therapy is ideal for patients wanting the benefits of human hormone therapy to replace a deficiency and enhance health and performance, without the drawbacks of synthetic non-human ingredients.